hamburgerEngine/hamburgerEngine-Projects/README.md

-# Flappy Bird - Phlox Engine
+# Phlox Engine Projects

-A simple Flappy Bird clone/port made with [Phlox Engine](https://github.com/yophlox/PhloxEngine).

-Made with Phlox Engine - InDev 1.0

-Space to flap.
+* A repo that holds personal test projects that I made for Phlox Engine.

+* Check the "Legacy_Projects" folder for all of the projects/games I've made with the legacy version of the engine.

+* Check the "Rewrite_Dev_Projects" folder for all of the projects/games I've made with the rewritten version of the engine.

+# Credits

+* YoPhlox - Engine & Projects